1. What is CSS History?

 Latest Version | CSS4 |

-2. Steps in Creation of CSS Language
+2. How CSS Language Evolved?

-In 1993, a compact version of the NCSA Mosaic acquired fame for a short period.
-However, soon it became unpopular because it supported only a limited styling, like fonts color, fonts size, etc. Therefore, with the surging demand, Tim Berners Lee laid the foundation of the World Wide Web Consortium (W3C) in October 1994, at Massachusetts Institute of Technology.
-W3C releases recommendations for HTML and CSS and ensures the smooth web experience among different web browsers.
+- In 1993, a compact version of the NCSA Mosaic acquired fame for a short period, but soon it became unpopular because it supported only a limited styling, like font color, font size, etc.

 2.2.
 Initial Release